MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/deploy/deploy-platform-infrastructure.md

 ![Platform subscriptions](../media/platform-subscriptions.png)
 _Figure 4: Platform subscriptions._

-- **The management subscription:** Where all cross-platform management resources are deployed (such as a centralized Azure Monitor Log Analytics workspace).
+- **The management subscription:** Contains all cross-platform management resources, such as a centralized Azure Monitor Log Analytics workspace.
-- **The connectivity subscription:** Where all the networking resources are deployed (such as Azure Virtual WAN or firewall).
+- **The connectivity subscription:** Contains networking resources such as Azure Virtual WAN or Azure Firewall.
-- **The identity subscription:** For virtual-WAN-based enterprise-scale implementations; this is where domain controllers are deployed.
+- **The identity subscription:** For virtual-WAN-based enterprise-scale implementations.
+This subscription contains the domain controllers.

 In an enterprise-scale implementation, all platform resources in the connectivity and management subscriptions are deployed via Azure Policy.
 Enterprise-scale includes both, policy definitions and assignments required to deploy the necessary resources.
 While it is possible to deploy both, Azure Policy definition and assignments using enterprise-scale deployment process via GitHub Actions as described in this article, enterprise-scale provides flexibility for how the assignments can be done in the platform subscriptions.